 - Zero Waste saves resources and habitat, provides jobs and reduces toxic chemicals and pollution including greenhouse gases.

 - Zero Waste can also save money, space and time.

 - The Zero Waste philosophy fits well with the Doughnut Economics model of ensuring enough resources for people to thrive but not so much that we harm the planet.
 Watch this video for a description of a city level plan.

 Zero Waste Hierarchy

 Zero Waste BC supports the Zero Waste Hierarchy adopted by the Zero Waste International Alliance and Zero Waste Canada.
-More information on the guiding principles, guiding questions, definitions, and detailed levels for each step of the hierarchy can be found here.
+More information on the guiding principles, definitions, and detailed levels for each step of the hierarchy can be found here.